Climate change in India: Greenhouse gas sinks

 Land use, land-use change, and forestry absorbed 300 Mt of CO_{2eq} in 2014 and in 2020 total carbon stored in forests was 7000 Mt.
+However, from 2001, to 2018, India lost 1.67Mha of tree cover, equivalent to a 4.3% reduction since 2000.
+Climate change impact studies on India's forests indicate that future warmer conditions, and in many regions wetter conditions, together with rising CO₂, can support higher carbon storage in India’s forests, though with strong regional differences.

 Energy policy

 The National Energy Plan is in accord with the Paris Agreement target of 2 °C global warming, but if India stopped building coal-fired power stations it would meet the 1.5 °C aspiration.
 India pledged to achieve electric power generation of 40% percent non-fossil fuel energy by 2030.
+Currently, India still produces 73% of electricity from coal and there are no plans for phase-out.